ejpcmac/confkit/CONTRIBUTING.md

         $ git commit -am "refactor: change something" ...

-4. When your feature is ready, feel free to use [interactive rebase](https://help.github.com/articles/about-git-rebase/) so your history looks clean and is easy to follow.
-Then, apply the last upstream changes on `develop` to prepare integration:
+5. When your feature is ready, feel free to use [interactive rebase](https://help.github.com/articles/about-git-rebase/) so your history looks clean and is easy to follow.
+Then, apply the last upstream changes on the selected branch to prepare integration:

-        $ git checkout develop
+        $ git checkout develop-24.05
         $ git fetch --all --prune
-        $ git rebase upstream/develop
+        $ git rebase upstream/develop-24.05

-5. If there were commits on `develop` since the beginning of your feature branch, integrate them by **rebasing** if your branch has few commits, or merging if you had a long-lived branch:
+5. If there were commits on the base branch since the beginning of your feature branch, integrate them by **rebasing** if your branch has few commits, or merging if you had a long-lived branch:

-        $ git checkout <my_feature_branch>
+        $ git checkout <my-branch>
-        $ git rebase develop
+        $ git rebase develop-24.05

     *Note: the only case you should merge is when you are working on a big feature.
 If it is the case, we should have discussed this before as stated above.*

-6. Open a pull request to merge your branch into the `develop` branch on the main repository.
+6. Open a pull request to merge your branch into the branch you have selected on the main repository (i.e. `develop-24.05` in the example).

 ## Coding style